-Realtor.com can be limiting and overwhelming at the same time
+2. Realtor can be both limiting and overwhelming to use

-Realtor.com’s Find a REALTOR tool can help you search for local REALTORS, but it excludes agents who aren’t members of the National Association of REALTORS (NAR)— leaving out hundreds if not thousands of possible good agents.
+Realtor.com’s search tool can help you search for local REALTORS.
+But it excludes agents who aren’t members of the National Association of REALTORS (NAR).
+This means it leaves out hundreds, if not thousands, of possible good agents.

-These metrics can be helpful, but they don’t give you the full story.
-They don’t tell you more important things, like what actual customers are saying about the agent or where they’re doing the majority of their business — unless you’re willing to keep digging for the information.
+Those metrics can be helpful, but they don’t give you the full story – like what actual customers are saying about the agent or where they’re doing the majority of their business — unless you’re willing to keep digging for the information.

-If you’re using this tool, you might have to search by ZIP code and then pick a few names based on your own criteria before you can begin to drill down and learn more about each agent.
+If you’re using Realtor’s search tool, you might have to search by ZIP code and then pick a few agents based on your own criteria before you can learn more about each agent.

 You can use Realtor.com transaction data to dive deeper

-Realtor.com generally has more up-to-date transaction data than Zillow, so we recommend using it to learn more about how much money comparable homes in your area are selling for.
+Realtor.com generally has more up-to-date transaction data than Zillow.
+We recommend using it to learn more about how much money comparable homes in your area are selling for.